agnivibes/copula-feature-selection/README.md

 ```

 ## 🔬 Research Paper
-Aich, A., Murshed, M., Hewage, S., Mayeaux, A. (2025).
-A Copula Based Supervised Filter for Feature Selection in Machine Learning Driven Diabetes Risk Prediction.
-Scientific Reports.
+Aich, A., Murshed, M., Hewage, S., Mayeaux, A. A Copula Based Supervised Filter for Feature Selection in Machine Learning Driven Diabetes Risk Prediction.
+Sci Rep (2026).

 ## 📊 Citation
 If you use this code or method in your own work, please cite: